benjaminion/upgrading-ethereum-book/src/book.md

 ##### Benefits of aggregation

-Verification of a BLS signature is expensive (resource intensive) compared with verification of an ECDSA signature, perhaps an order of magnitude slower due to the pairing operation, so what benefits do we gain?
+Verification of a BLS signature is expensive (resource intensive) compared with verification of an ECDSA signature, more than an order of magnitude slower due to the pairing operation, so what benefits do we gain?

 The benefits accrue when we are able to aggregate significant numbers of signatures.
-This is exactly what we have with attestation committees: ideally, all the validators in the committee sign-off on the same attestation data, so all their signatures can be aggregated.
+This is exactly what we have with beacon chain attestation committees.
+Ideally, all the validators in the committee sign-off on the same attestation data, so all their signatures can be aggregated.
 In practice, there might be differences of opinion about the chain state between committee members resulting in two or three different attestations, but even so there will be many fewer aggregates compared with the total number of committee members.

 ###### Speed benefits